johanf85/home-assistant-heating-configuration/index.md

 Choices for configuration variables:

-*   `target_temp` I chose target temps within configuration.yaml lower than I actually want, but with a sudden a reboot of the system I don't want the heating to turn on.
+*   `target_temp` I chose target temps within configuration.yaml lower than I actually want, cause with a sudden a reboot of the system I don't want the heating to turn on.
 I use automations to override the temperature to set these to desired temperatures.
 After a restart the `target_temp` is reverted back to the last setting before the reboot.
+See Automations further on.
 *   `min_cycle_duration` Set so that pump and gas furnace of boiler don't have to turn on and off that often.
 Set to 3 minutes for bedroom and 1 minute for living room.
 The living room has a larger radiator and 1 minute turned out as a good value.
 For the bedroom 3 minutes as the there is a smaller radiator.
-*   `heater` For each room I used a [Helper](https://www.home-assistant.io/integrations/input_boolean/), input\_boolean switch, because Generic thermostat isn't able to work with multiple zones (described [here](https://community.home-assistant.io/t/need-help-with-multi-zone-generic-thermostat-climate-configuration/8563)) when one heater switch is on both rooms (they will contradict).
-Trough an automation I made sure these helpers are controlling the relay switch, see [automations](#automations).
+*   `heater` I use two `generic_thermostat` instances with seperate heater swithches, because Generic thermostat isn't able to work with multiple zones (described [here](https://community.home-assistant.io/t/need-help-with-multi-zone-generic-thermostat-climate-configuration/8563)) when one heater switch is on both rooms (they will contradict).
+For each room I used a [Helper](https://www.home-assistant.io/integrations/input_boolean/), `input_boolean` switch.
+Trough an automation I made sure these helpers are controlling the relay switch, which controls the on-off signal to the boiler, see [automations](#automations).

 ```
 climate: